BobRak/OpenHAB-Smartthings/org.openhab.binding.smartthings/README.md

 7. At the bottom of the screen click on **SEARCH FOR THINGS**
 8. Select **Smartthings Binding**
 9. You should now see the Smartthings Things in the Inbox
-10. More information on using discovery is available in the [configuration Tutorial](http://docs.openhab.org/tutorials/beginner/configuration.html)
+10. More information on using discovery is available in the [configuration tutorial](https://www.openhab.org/docs/configuration)

+## Smartthings Configuration

+Prior to running starting the binding the Smartthings hub must have the required OpenHAB software installed.
+[Follow these instructions](SmartthingsInstallation.md)

+** The binding will not work until this part has been completed, do not skip this part of the setup. **

 ## OpenHAB Configuration